Back

 • Working with testing labs

 Not following these rules can lead to big fines.
 It’s key for companies to check their compliance often.
 By choosing responsible sourcing and green practices, businesses can create a reliable and fair supply chain.
 This respects the environment and society.
+Enhanced supply chain traceability and communication with suppliers for timely and accurate substance declarations are critical for adherence to ever-evolving regulations.

 Reach vs RoHS: Key Differences